keelback-code/the-rhubarb-witch/README.md

 End screens - path endings have ascii art to differentiate them from path choice screens; 3 possible options as below.
 The win screen is especially important so as to give to user a sense of achievement.

 Penny - inventory function for penny 'path' to add an extra aspect to the game; you can only 'find' the penny and add it to your inventory if you successfully go down that exact path (function 'penny').
 Conditional statement later in game to check if user has penny or not.
+Red and green text will also be utilised here.
 Inventory reset when game is reset.

 Increased number of lines in terminal - The number of rows in the terminal has been increased from 24 to 30; this is to allow some of the longer files, such as the intro, to display on the screen at the same time as the choices.
 Without these additional rows, the user would have to manually scroll up the page in order to see what they had missed.